Green transport

 While EMS2s are ideal for long-distance transport, the extra long trailers present opportunities for CO2 reductions on distribution routes.
 Upgrading from 13.6-metre trailers to 14.9-metre trailers increases capacity by three additional pallets and reduces CO2 emissions by 8%.
 Even though this reduction is not as signicant as that provided by EMS2s, the longer trailers can be used on a broader range of routes, resulting in a wider overall impact.

-In 2024, we invested heavily in both EMS2s and 14.9-metre trailers, and we expect both solutions to play a key role in signicantly reducing our carbon
+Recent years, we invested heavily in both EMS2s and 14.9-metre trailers, and we expect both solutions to play a key role in signifcantly reducing our carbon

 footprint going forward.